 As part of their safeguarding responsibilities, the governing bodies of maintained schools and the proprietors of independent schools are, among other things, responsible for ensuring that:

-Schools are additionally required to adopt recruitment practices that help deter, reject or identify people who might abuse children.
+Schools are required to adopt recruitment practices that help deter, reject or identify people who might abuse children.
 They should act reasonably when deciding on the suitability of new employees based on a range of information, including criminal record checks, barred list checks and prohibition checks, together with references and interview information.
-Section three of the briefing provides more detail on the recruitment checks that should be carried out.
+Section three provides more detail on the checks that should be carried out.

 Commons Briefing papers CBP-8023